RandolphVI/Hierarchical-Multi-Label-Text-Classification/README.md

 "labels": [5, 113, 649, 7333]}
 ```

-- **"id"**: just the id.
+- `id`: just the id.
-- **"title" & "abstract"**: it's the word segment (after cleaning stopwords).
+- `title` & `abstract`: it's the word segment (after cleaning stopwords).
-- **"section"**: it's the first level category index.
-- **"subsection"**: it's the second level category index.
-- **"group"**: it's the third level category index.
-- **"subgroup"**: it's the fourth level category index.
+- `section` / `subsection` / `group` / `subgroup`: it's the first / second / third / fourth level category index.
-- **"labels"**: it's the total category which add the index offset.
+- `labels`: it's the total category which add the index offset.
 (I will explain that later)

 ### :octocat: How to construct the data?

-Use the sample of the Patent Dataset as example, now I will explain how to construct the label index.
+Use the sample of the Patent Dataset as an example.
+I will explain how to construct the label index.
 For patent dataset, the class number for each level is: [9, 128, 661, 8364].

-**Step 1:** For first level, Patent dataset has 9 classes, you should index this 9 classes first, like:
+**Step 1:** For the first level, Patent dataset has 9 classes.
+You should index these 9 classes first, like:

 ```
 {"Chemistry": 0, "Physics": 1, "Electricity": 2, "XXX": 3, ..., "XXX": 8}